-⏳ 13 min read · Last updated: May 2026
+⏳ 14 min read · Last updated: August 2026

 🌿 Why Hydroponic Dill Indoors Works Best in an Individual Kratky Jar

-Most apartment growers make the same mistake I did: they try to grow dill in a shared tub alongside other herbs.
-Dill develops a long taproot that needs vertical depth and feeds at a lower EC than basil or mint, so sharing a reservoir forces a compromise that hurts both crops.
-A dedicated one-quart Kratky jar solves both problems in about 30 minutes of setup time.
-If you want a broader overview of how Kratky compares to other beginner systems, the apartment hydroponics beginner guide walks through all the options before you commit to a build.
+Most apartment growers make the same mistake I did, which is treating dill like just another herb in a shared tub.
+Dill develops a long taproot that wants vertical depth, and it feeds at a lower strength than basil or mint.
+Sharing one reservoir therefore forces a compromise that shortchanges both crops.
+One dedicated quart Kratky jar solves both problems in about thirty minutes.

 - Setting Up Jars For Hydroponic Dill Indoors